East and West Germany remained divided through the forty-year period of Berlin Wall construction starting in 1961

 1. Protecting the Eastern Bloc:

-The USSR argued that the Berlin Wall was essential to safeguard the Eastern Bloc countries from Western
+The Soviet government maintained the Berlin Wall protected Eastern Bloc nations from Western advancing threats.

 physical barrier against potential threats.